Romulo-Moraes/Romulo-Moraes/README.md

 speed and simplicity, supporting currently only x86 and x64 instructions set, for Nasm assembler.

 <h2>R-matrix 💻</h2>
-This is a program for Linux terminal written in Rust that simulate a matrix on screen, it is costumizable, characters and background color can be changed to another colors and operations speeds is costumizable too.
+This is a program for terminal written in Rust that simulate a matrix on screen, it is costumizable, characters and background color can be changed to another colors and operations speeds is costumizable too.
 This project already existed written in C programming language, however, was used by me to learn a bit more about Rust.

 <h2>R-clock 🕐</h2>
-This is also a program for Linux terminal written in C that show a clock in terminal screen, has some costumizations like change clock color and date color, beyond let the clock most short too by just not showing the seconds of clock, useful to put in a small terminal window like a i3wm, etc...
-This program also use the Holiday library for argument parsing.
+This is a program that show a digital clock in terminal screen, and it has some costumizations like change clock color and date color, allowing you to make the clock shorter too, by just not showing the seconds, useful to put in a small terminal window like a i3wm, etc...

 <h2>Holiday 🏖️</h2>
 Holiday is a lightweight argument parser written in C for C programming language that allow to you accept optional arguments and positional arguments, both of them with some salt, like make optional argument required, short optional argument name like
 "-n foo" instead of "--name foo" is available too.
-This library try not break the good ways, because this the code and functions/macros/types is separated by files ".c" and ".h", in project's README.md explain much better how to use it.
+This library try not break the good ways, to deal with this, the code, functions, macros and types is separated by files ".c" and ".h", in project's README.md explain much better how to use it.

 <h1>My status 📖</h1>